alex-mac/P4/README.md

 Wireframes – sketches of major views / interfaces in your application ??
+Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture

+Unsolved problems / major hurdles

+An embedded screenshot of the app
+Explanations of the technologies used
+A couple paragraphs about the general approach you took Installation instructions for any dependencies

-Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture Unsolved problems / major hurdles
+Link to your wireframes – sketches of major views / interfaces in your application Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture Descriptions of any unsolved problems or major hurdles you had to overcome